justinHe123/WDFtoTXT/README.md

 	wdftotxt [OPTION]...
 [FILE]...

-Batch converts .wdf files to .txt format, then stores all files in a single output directory
+Batch converts .wdf files to .txt format, then stores all files in a single output directory.
+Outp ut files will retain the directory hierarchy of input files.

 Wrapper around wdf-export utility from renishawWiRE